 - Terry Rowden, Author, The Songs of Blind Folk: African American Musicians and the Cultures of Blindness

-The afternoon will be divided into three portions: A three hour workshop with Patricia Berne via Zoom and in-person facilitation, a screening of the 32 min. documentary entitled Sins Invalid; and participant discussion and Q&A about the film.
+The afternoon will include a workshop with Patricia Berne via Zoom and in-person facilitation with Nomy Lamm; a screening of the 32 min. documentary entitled Sins Invalid; and participant discussion and Q&A about the film.